ironicbadger/book-perfectmediaserver/content/postinstall/top10apps.md

 <img alt="plex-banner" src="../images/plex.png">
 </div>

 [Plex](https://plex.tv) is the reason you're even reading this page.
-It's what got me interested in Linux in the first place and is somewhat of a gateway drug for self-hosting.
-It can be run as a [container](https://hub.docker.com/r/plexinc/pms-docker/).
+It's what got me interested in Linux in the first place and is somewhat of a gateway drug for self-hosting and can be run as a [container](https://hub.docker.com/r/plexinc/pms-docker/).
 However, it is not open source and there are doubts about the future of Plex as they continue to add features and streaming services that [no-one asked for](https://www.reddit.com/r/PleX/comments/e62nbt/how_do_you_disable_the_new_plex_movies_feature/).
 Luckily, there are other options available.

 Jellyfin and Emby are two notable players in this space (playback on any device) but we should also mention Kodi.
-For me, Plex is still the best of the bunch with the slickest UI and the most features.
-Despite this the progress being made by Emby and Jellyfin recently is very impressive and these are both projects to watch closely.
+Kodi is great is your use case is local only as automated media transcoding for the target device isn't something that this software does.
+But, for me, Plex is still the best overall in this category.
+It has the slickest UI and the most features.
+Despite this, the progress being made by Emby and Jellyfin recently is very impressive and these are both projects to watch closely.

 **Similar or related projects:**